mattlucich/Predicting-User-Churn/README.md

 * Models were evaluated on f1 score via validation dataset.

+* The best model is Naive Bayes with an F1 score of 71.1%.

 ## Files
 Sparkify.ipynb - The jupyter notebook containing the analysis.
 Including preprocessing, data exploration, modeling, and evaluation.